-This counselling and psychology blog, which is published in South Africa, aims to inspire people to live happier, more fulfilled lives.
-I like to think that it stands out from the many counselling and psychology sites out there - whether in South Africa or abroad.
+This counselling and psychology blog is proudly published in South Africa.
+It aims to inspire South Africans to live happier, more fulfilled lives.
+I like to think that it stands out from other counselling and psychology sites - whether in South Africa or abroad.
 Core to my writing is the belief that life is understood rather than fixed.

 A few other things that I have learnt and believe in:

-- Every problem has a history.
+- Like South Africa, every problem has a history.
 There is always context to our problems.

 - Instead of relying on destructive behaviour, we need to be taught new skills.

 - Who we are is the person we have learnt to become.
 However, this can be unlearnt.
 We just need to be willing to try.